Trees in Hiroshima

 42 Yoshino Cherry and Tabunoki

-42. Yoshino Cherry and Tabunoki (Cerasus × Yedoensis 'Somei-Yoshino', Machilus Thunbergii) 7-1 Hijiyamacho, Minami-ku, Hiroshima-shi
+42. Yoshino Cherry and Tabunoki (Cerasus × yedoensis 'Somei-Yoshino', Machilus thunbergii) 7-1 Hijiyamacho, Minami-ku, Hiroshima-shi

 7-1 Hijiyamacho, Minami-ku, Hiroshima-shi

-Specie(s): Cerasus × Yedoensis 'Somei-Yoshino', Machilus Thunbergii
+Specie(s): Cerasus × yedoensis 'Somei-Yoshino', Machilus thunbergii

 Distance from the hypocenter: 1800m